Helping museum goers deepen their appreciation of art

 Art Learning App

-I used the “crazy eights” technique to brainstorm eight very different ways to help the user persona.
-My sketches ranged from a practical, if dull, solution inspired by Wikipedia to a more fanciful one inspired on the augmented-reality game Pokémon GO.
+I used the “crazy eights” technique to brainstorm eight very different ways to help the user persona meet her goals.
+My sketches ranged from a practical, if dull, solution inspired by Wikipedia to a more fanciful one inspired by the augmented-reality game Pokémon GO.

-The solutions I’d generated varied in terms of creativity and practicality.
+The solutions I’d generated varied widely in terms of creativity and practicality.
 I wanted to make an app that was engaging but could also readily be turned into a reality.
-I picked the solution that seemed most balanced and began sketching the major screens.
+I picked the solution that seemed most balanced and began sketching the major screens the user persona would have to navigate.

 Self-directed enrichment